tezos-checker/checker/docs/system-parameters.md

 ## Touching

-Touching the system parameters has the effect of updating all aforementioned fields, and calculating the burrowing fees that need to be accrued to the uniswap sub-contract.
-This is done under the assumption that we have available the current time `now`, the current index `index_now` (calculated by the medianizer), and the current price of kit in tez `kit_in_tez_now` (calculated by the uniswap sub-contract).
-In fact, the uniswap sub-contract gives us the one calculated at the end of the last block, to make manipulation a little harder.
+Touching the system parameters has the effect of updating all aforementioned fields, and calculating the burrowing fees that need to be accrued to the cfmm sub-contract.
+This is done under the assumption that we have available the current time `now`, the current index `index_now` (calculated by the medianizer), and the current price of kit in tez `kit_in_tez_now` (calculated by the cfmm sub-contract).
+In fact, the cfmm sub-contract gives us the one calculated at the end of the last block, to make manipulation a little harder.
 We update each field:

 ### `last_touched`
 Update the timestamp from the last time it was touched to now